akade/Akade.IndexedSet/docs/ExperimentalFeatures.md

 # Experimental Features

 The new (since .NET 8.0) [Experimental Attribute](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.codeanalysis.experimentalattribute) is used to mark features that are more likely to change in the future.
 **They are usually production-ready and the use-case is here to stay**, unless stated differently.
-Howeverm changes, such as small differences in the API will not be considered breaking changes in future releases.
+However, changes, such as small differences in the API will not be considered breaking changes in future releases.

 ## AkadeIndexedSetEXP0001